College of William & Mary: American Civil War

 At the outset of the American Civil War (1861–1865), enlistments in the Confederate States Army depleted the student body.
 On May 10, 1861, the faculty voted to close the college for the duration of the conflict.
 General Charles A. Whittier reported that "thirty-two out of thirty-five professors and instructors abandoned the college work and joined the army in the field".
 The College Building was used as a Confederate barracks and later as a hospital, first by Confederate, and later Union forces.
 The Battle of Williamsburg was fought nearby during the Peninsula Campaign on May 5, 1862.
-The following day, on May 6, 1863, Williamsburg was captured by the Union army.
+The following day, on May 6, 1862, Williamsburg was captured by the Union army.
 The Brafferton building of the college was used for a time as quarters for the commanding officer of the Union garrison occupying the town.
 On September 9, 1862, drunken soldiers of the 5th Pennsylvania Cavalry set fire to the College Building, purportedly in an attempt to prevent Confederate snipers from using it for cover.

 Late 19th century

 Following the restoration of the Union, Virginia was destitute.
 The college's 16th president, Benjamin Stoddert Ewell, finally reopened the school in 1869 using his funds, but the college closed again in 1882 due to insufficient funding.
 In 1888, William & Mary resumed operations under an amended charter when the Commonwealth of Virginia passed an act appropriating $10,000 to support the college as a teacher-training institution.
 Lyon Gardiner Tyler, son of US President and alumnus John Tyler, became the 17th president of the college following Ewell's retirement.
 Tyler and his successor J. A. C. Chandler expanded the college.
 In 1896, Minnie Braithwaite Jenkins was the first woman to attempt to take classes at William & Mary, although her petition was denied.

 20th century

-In March 1906, the Virginia General Assembly passed an act taking over the college grounds, and the college has remained publicly supported ever since.
-In 1918, it was one of the first universities in Virginia to admit women.
-Enrollment increased from 104 in 1889 to 1269 students by 1932.